renanturra/renanturra.github.io/README.md

 - Find the theme that best suits you and click `Select theme`

 Done!
 Now you have a shiny new resume hosted on GitHub Pages.
-In the following image, you can see how we went from PDF to raw markdown, to how our markdown looks like, and finally the website hosted on GitHub Pages.
+In the following image, you can see how we went from raw markdown to a preview, and finally the website hosted on GitHub Pages.

 ![resume-gif](images/resume.gif)